gieseladev/andesite.py/docs/index.rst

 Welcome to andesite.py's documentation!
 =======================================

-andesite.py is a client library for Andesite.
+andesite.py is a client library for `Andesite <https://github.com/natanbc/andesite-node>`_.

 .. toctree::
     :maxdepth: 2